Pratical advises

 WE ADVISE YOU TO

-- Put on sunscreen before coming to the venue.
+• Put on sunscreen before coming to the venue.

-- Do not bring valuable items.
+• Do not bring valuable items.

-- Hire travel insurance if you come from outside Portugal.
+• Hire travel insurance if you come outside from Portugal.

-WHAT YOU SHOULD BRING WITH YOU
+WHAT YOU CAN BRING WITH YOU

-- Sunglasses and/or hat or cap.
+• Sunglasses and/or hat or cap

-- Personal identification or passport
+• Personal identification or passport

-- Sweaters for the night.
+• Sweaters for the night

 WHAT WON'T BE ALLOWED AT THE VENUE